 Saute the veggies in a bit of canola oil until softened and the onions turn translucent.

-Next add ground turkey and cook until no pink remain, stirring frequently to break up clumps.
+Next add ground turkey and cook until no pink remains, stirring frequently to break up clumps.

-I've made this recipe with ground beef, but ground turkey is much, much better - it works so nicely with the flavors of the ground turkey and sauce are beautiful together.
+I've made this recipe with ground beef, but ground turkey actually works better, much better - the flavors of the ground turkey and sauce are beautiful together.

 Speaking of the sauce, here's the cast of characters (clockwise from left to right): brown sugar, red wine vinegar, soy sauce, creamy peanut butter, garlic powder, cayenne powder, and ground ginger.

 So here's how the ground turkey should look when it's cooked through.

 Add all the sauce ingredients and stir well to combine.